 Trend #1 Simplified Navigation + Progressive Disclosure

 One of the most impactful ways to reduce cognitive load is to simplify interface structure.
 Complexity in SaaS dashboards and marketplaces can intimidate new users — and prompt abandonment.
-Simplified navigation and progressive disclosure reduce visual noise, helping users focus on one task at a time.
+Simplified navigation and progressive disclosure reflect strategic minimalism, reducing visual noise and improving user confidence by helping people focus on one task at a time.

 Why it matters: